 Gillian Kernaghan and Graham Sher (CHLNet Co-Chairs)

-Frank Krupka (CHLNet Network Partner Liaison)
+Emily Gruenwoldt, Frank Krupka and Maria Judd (CHLNet Network Partner Liaisons)

 Elma Heidemann and Don Philippon (CHLNet Founding Co-Chairs, Advisors)

 Bill Tholl (CHLNet Founding Executive Director)

 Ray Racette, Canadian College of Health Leaders (Host Secretariat)

 Kelly Grimes, CHLNet Executive Director (ex officio)

 Gillian Kernaghan is President and Chief Executive Officer of St. Joseph’s Health Care, London

 .
 Prior to assuming this role, she served as the Integrated Vice President of Medical Education and Medical Affairs for London Health Sciences Centre and St. Joseph’s Health Care, London for 5 years.
 In this role, she had accountability for medical affairs, infection prevention and control, pandemic planning, ethics and academic liaison.
 In 1984, Gillian joined the medical staff of St. Joseph’s, Parkwood Hospital and LHSC as a family physician.
 She took on the role of Vice President, Medical Services at Parkwood Hospital in 1993 and for all of St. Joseph’s in 1998 after restructuring.
 She is an associate professor at Schulich School of Medicine and Dentistry and an adjunct professor in the Arthur Labatt Family School of Nursing at Western University.
 Gillian is Past President of the Canadian Society of Physician Leaders

 and a past Board Member of CaRMS.
 She serves on numerous provincial and national committees.
 She is also a faculty member of the Physician Manager Institute of Canadian Medical Association.